 Good leadership must involve similar walls or heaps

 , to separate us from the past and make a fresh start.
 “Unless the call is clear, how will the people know to follow”, stated Solomon.
 Well, when leaders take their people into a new way, they too dare not look back or allow the past to define the future.
 People like to hold onto the past for reasons of security and sentiment, but they dare not stay there else they will simply not progress.
+I am not alluding to the lessons or legacies of the past.
+Of course we learn from what went before and we honor the examples left to us the way Nehemiah built on their heritage: teh ancient mound of Jebus.
+However, to build into the future we must create a new wineskin if we ever hope to contain new wine.
+We need walls so we can move forward without watching our backs.

 Help me here.
 Many would argue for the need to breakdown walls, but that may have a different connotation.
 What do you think?
 Can we progress without first building walls and should the framework precede other things like relationships, functions and so on?